American Liberty Financial Network

 Market Linked, or Structured CDs: Market-Linked Certificates of Deposit, also referred to as Structured Certificates of Deposit, are a Brokered type of CD offering the safety of FDIC insurance with more attractive interest rates than traditional CDs.
-They usually pay both a guaranteed interest rate and a variable interest rate, which is tied to a market vehicle such as stocks, bonds, commodities, or indices.
+They usually pay a guaranteed interest rate and a variable interest rate tied to a market vehicle such as stocks, bonds, commodities, or indices.
 Conservative investors find these desirable investments as the FDIC insurance minimizes risk to principal, and the higher interest potential dramatically reduces risk to losses due to inflation.

 Deposit Brokers have been selling Market Linked CDs (MLCDs) in the United States since Chase Bank introduced them in 1987, but they were designed for wealthier investors and were out of reach to average investors.
-While today’s MLCDs are available for a minimum deposit of $1000.00, many brokers may require a higher account size.
+While today’s MLCDs are available for a minimum deposit of $1000.00, many brokers may require a larger account size.

 In today’s low-interest-rate environment, Market Linked CDs have increased in popularity as they are designed to return 3 to 4 percent more than a Traditional Certificate of Deposit.

 Bump-Up CDs: Bump-Up Certificates of Deposit offer a lower initial interest rate than traditional CDs to investors but provide them with a one-time option to “bump up” their rate if interest rates rise during the CD term.